 What areas do I cover?

-I have engineers dotted around the UK ready to respond quickly, and the best bit of all, is you don’t have to que on a switchboard, or speak to someone you can’t understand in a different country, fixed on reading their own script instead of listening to you!
+I have Ex BT Engineers dotted around the UK ready to respond quickly, and the best bit of all, is that you don’t have to que on a switchboard, or speak to someone you can’t understand in a different country, intent on reading their own script instead of listening to you!

 Call me – 07802 195204 or 01702 200800 I’ll be happy to talk to you, and you’ll be pleased you called me!
 Together we can sort your water damage out and have you back up and running in no time.